 Creating a Recipe

-- Click the +New Recipe button > select the Menu List associated with the new recipe > give the recipe a name.
+2. Click the "+New Recipe" button, then select the Menu List associated with the new recipe and finally, give the recipe a name.

 Throw Away Items